e1ixyz/ServerManager/README.md

 - `startupGraceSeconds` is added once to the proxy-empty stop timer if a server just started to avoid killing a fresh boot.
 - Network whitelist (`whitelist:` block) is optional.
 When enabled, joining players are checked against `network-whitelist.yml`.
 Non-whitelisted players are kicked with a short URL and one-time code and can redeem it through the built-in HTTP form.
 - `allowVanillaBypass: true` remains the default for the primary backend when the per-server flag is not set.
 Set it to `false` if you want even the primary server to ignore its vanilla whitelist entirely.
+- `banlist:` controls the proxy-level network ban registry used by `/sm networkban`.
+When `enabled` is true (default) banned players are denied before backend processes even start.
+Change `dataFile` to relocate the YAML store.

 ## Network Whitelist Flow
 1. Player joins Velocity.